haw230/the-anadromi-project/stage-1-hill-climbing/4-time-complexity/README.md

 # Time Complexity
 Time complexity measures the running time of an algorithm when given an input size.
 This measure isn't meant to be accurate—it just finds a rough idea of how efficent the algorithm is.
 The most common way of representing this is through the *big-O* notation (the name isn't creative, it's just a capital O function).
-Typically this notation describes the upper bound, or the worst-case timewise scenario.
+Typically this notation describes the upper bound, or otherwise known as the worst-case runtime scenario.
+There are other notations such as *big-Ω notation* which describes the lower bound (best possible time), but big-O is most common and remember that the others only describe different bounds.
 We'll take some common representations of time complexity and examine them.

 ## O(1)
 ```O(1)``` describes a *constant* function.
 No matter what you input, the number of steps it takes will be simply 1.